-Mormon blogger Joanna Brooks complains that the idea that righteous Mormons will one day get their own planets is "folklore."
+Mormon blogger Joanna Brooks complained that the idea that righteous Mormons will one day get their own planets is “folklore.”

 “Sure, it’s a distorting and sensationalistic caricature of Mormon beliefs to say that all of us believe we’re going to get our own planets.
 You could sit in your local Mormon Church for a month of Sundays and hear no reference to it.
 Even among orthodox Mormons, talk of planets (and the American location of the Garden of Eden—another matter ridiculed by Ferguson) is the subject of gentle insider humor, a nod to older strains of Mormon belief and folklore.”
 (Link)

-Mormon scholar Richard Bushman also plays this down:
+Mormon scholar Richard L. Bushman also plays this down:

 “Take the issue of getting your own planet, for example.
 Elder Price talks about a planet for himself and one for Jesus.
 Those are not really core Mormon beliefs.
 Mormon scriptures and Church leaders don’t say anything about people getting their own planets.
 The idea is more like lore than doctrine.”
 (CNN)